chromium/subspace/subdoc/README.md

 in the spirit of [Rustdoc](https://doc.rust-lang.org/rustdoc/what-is-rustdoc.html).

+To see it live, the Subspace docs are generated with Subdoc here: https://danakj.github.io/subspace-docs/.
+The tool is still under development with lots to do.
+Want to help?

 Subdoc collects and parses doc comments in source code and generates a set of HTML pages from it.
 Doc comments are typically denoted by `///` (or `/** */` inside macros).
 The text within the doc comments is parsed